Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Learning Fourier-Sparse Set Functions

 Let $\lambda$ denote the Lebesgue measure on $\mathbb{R}^k$.
-Let $\P^{M_i}_C \mydef \set{B \in \B: B \cap M_i = C}$.
+Let $\P^{M_i}_C = \set{B \in \B: B \cap M_i = C}$.

 \mypar{Pathological set functions} \textbf{SSFT} fails to compute the Fourier coefficients for which $\hsrto{s}{2^{M_i}}\at{C} = 0$ despite $\P^{M_i}_C \neq \emptyset$.
-Thus, the set of pathological set functions $\D_1$ can be written as the finite union of kernels \begin{linenomath*} \end{linenomath*} intersected with $\S$.
+Thus, the set of pathological set functions $\D_1$, i.e., the set of set functions for which \textbf{SSFT} fails, can be written as the finite union of kernels